Raft Guide Program & Intensive Training 2020

 - Construction (carpentry, plumbing, general building) and resort maintenance (buildings, vehicles, power systems, etc)

-- Housekeeping (hotel/resort/camp) & general resort clean-up
+- Housekeeping (hotel/resort/camp), general resort clean-up including landscaping and grounds maintenance

 Training Extension (After June 30 & Prior to Full Guide Endorsement)Like any highly skilled trade, becoming a raft professional takes time and learning curves vary.
 Some trainees need more training and experience to get a full endorsement from REO on Class 3 - 4+ whitewater.